- Attractive local package

 Salary, terms and conditions

-Contract Duration – Until 31 December 2024 – subject to renewal depending on funding and performance
+Contract Duration – Until 6 September 2026 – subject to renewal depending on funding and performance.

-Remuneration – The Cleaner is a Band 2 position in SPC’s 2023 salary scale, with a commencing taxable salary range of FJD 982-1,228 per month, plus local staff benefits.
+Remuneration – The Finance Officer – Payroll is a band 7 position in SPC’s 2023 salary scale, with a commencing taxable salary range of FJD 2,287-2,859 per month, plus local staff benefits.
 An offer of appointment for an initial contract will normally be made in the lower half of this range, with due consideration given to experience and qualifications.
 Progression within the salary scale will be based on annual performance reviews.